francisrstokes/arcsecond/Readme.md

 "Weather (one week ago): Rainy"
 ```

-We might break this down into a few different parser:
+We might break this down into a few different parsers:

 - One that can identify the literal string "Weather"
 - One that can identify a known time string inside brackets